fotijr/fotijr.com/src/blog/2023/center-a-div/readme.md

 ## Centered geospatially
-If you're trying to center content on a web page, your thinking too small.
+If you're trying to center content on a web page, you're thinking too small.
 Instead, center it on ...the planet.
 Get a user's location using `navigator.geolocation.getCurrentPosition()`.
 Once the latitude and longitude coordinates are known, center the content over the user's location using [Globe.gl](https://globe.gl/) to plot it on a globe.

 ✨ <a href="/examples/centering/geo.html">Demo with geo centering</a>